lyteword/chspurgeon-tod/volume-7/psalm-127.md

 e) Will render them up uncomplainingly when the Lord calls them to himself by death.

-2\.The effects of their right training.
+2\.
+The effects of their right training.

 a) They become the parents' joy.